Concierge Medicine Reinvented

 Red blood cell (RBC) count

-Number of circulating erythrocytes; deviations indicate anemia, marrow disorders, or dehydration.
+Number of circulating erythrocytes.
+Deviations indicate anemia, marrow disorders, or dehydration.

 Red blood cell (RBC) count